Federalist No. 41: Arguments against unnecessary powers

-Madison answers by stating: yes, these powers unavoidably exploitable, however, they are a "necessary means to attaining a necessary end."
+Madison answers by stating: yes, these powers are unavoidably exploitable, however, they are a "necessary means to attaining a necessary end."
 The Constitution is further defended by stating that every form of government is imperfect and corruptible; the letter states that "a power to advance the public happiness involves a discretion which may be misapplied and abused."
 However, he also states that before giving a particular power to the government, lawmakers must first consider whether or not the power is necessary and they must guard against the possible perversion of that power and its eventual misuse against the public; this is why the Constitution involves many checks and balances to prevent such an event from happening.

 Comparison to foreign nations

 The letter reviews the six classifications of power given by the Constitution: